shopware/docs/products/extensions/b2b-suite/concepts/basic-conventions.md

 # Basic Conventions

-This is the list of naming conventions the B2B-Suite complies to:
+This is the list of naming conventions the B2B Suite complies to:

 | Group                                                                                              | Practice                                                                            |
 |----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|